 Ulcerative colitis can be debilitating and can sometimes lead to life-threatening complications.
 While it has no known cure, treatment can greatly reduce signs and symptoms of the disease and even bring about long-term remission.

 |Colon and rectum|

 Ulcerative colitis symptoms can vary, depending on the severity of inflammation and where it occurs.
-Therefore, doctors often classify ulcerative colitis according to its location.
+Signs and symptoms may include:

 - Diarrhea, often with blood or pus

 - Abdominal pain and cramping

 - Rectal bleeding — passing small amount of blood with stool